daffaliefalza/iris-basic-visualization/README.md

 This project explores the famous **Iris dataset** using Python.
 It includes both:

 - `iris_visual.py` — a Python script version
-- `iris_analysis.ipynb` — a Jupyter Notebook version for interactive exploration
+- `iris_visual.ipynb` — a Jupyter Notebook version for interactive exploration

 ---